Phone: +386 59 90 07 31 (EU)

 Continue to Bucharest.
 Check-in hotel and at leisure.

 Private transfer to Bucharest Airport and flight to Sarajevo, Bosnia.
 Private transfer to Sarajevo hotel.
 Check-in and at leisure.

 Guided tour of Sarajevo: The heart of Bosnia and Herzegovina is the capital Sarajevo, once a heart-broken, torn and demolished city it has risen above its recent history to once more welcome visitors with its centuries-old tradition of hospitality.
 Sarajevo is one of the more historically interesting and varied cities in Europe.
 It is a place where the Western & Eastern Roman Empire split; where the people of the Roman Catholic west, Eastern Orthodox east and the Ottoman south met, lived and warred.
 It is a city full of fabulous places of interest that you should definitely visit when in Sarajevo.
-Sightseeing of Sarajevo main attractions: Bascarsija, Gazi Husrev-beg Mosque, old brewery house, Kovači Memorial Cemetery, Sarajevo town Hall, eat famous čevapi.
+Sightseeing of Sarajevo main attractions: Bascarsija, Gazi Husrev-beg Mosque, old brewery house, Kovači Memorial Cemetery, Sarajevo town Hall, eat famous čevapi meat dish.

 If you want to experience more: